piloos/power-bi/README.md

 # Supported endpoints

 Note: where possible we use _lazy evaluation_: we only call the REST API endpoint when really needed.
 For examples `pbi.workspaces` won't trigger a call, while `pbi.workspaces.count` will trigger a call.
-And `pbi.workspace('123')`, while `pbi.workspace('123').name` will trigger a call.
+And `pbi.workspace('123')` won't trigger a call, while `pbi.workspace('123').name` will trigger a call.

-Note 2: to limit the number of API calls, it is best to directly use the _getters_ iso the index.
+Note 2: to limit the number of API calls, it is best to directly use the _getters_ iso the _lists_.

 ## Workspaces (aka Groups)